kasper/phoenix/API.md

 end
 ```

-- `focusedWindow()` returns the focused window for the currently active app, can be `undefined` if no window is focused currently
+- `focused()` returns the focused window for the currently active app, can be `undefined` if no window is focused currently
 - `windows()` returns all windows in screens
 - `visibleWindows()` returns all visible windows in screens
 - `visibleWindowsInOrder()` returns all visible windows in the order as they appear on the screen (from front to back), essentially returning them in the most-recently-used order